ProxiBlue/reCaptcha/README.md

 Customer Wishlist Sharing Captcha
 -------------------------

+The core functionality can easily be used to produce spam.
+The process is that an account is created, then a product is added, then spam is generated via the share functionality, with spam messages in the message field.
+Adding reCaptcha allows you to block this.

 * Enable in admin under Customer Configuration by selecting 'Wishlist Sharing' in available forms list
-* Unfortunately the core wishlist sharing form does not have an after form elements block, so you will need to adjust your reviews form to display the captcha.
+* Unfortunately the core wishlist sharing form does not have an after form elements block, so you will need to adjust your form to display the captcha.

  Edit the wishlist sharing form located here: